A Guide to Pink Sapphires

 Like shape, carat weight is dependent on your personal style and budget.
 While carat weight is important to some wearers, we recommend focusing on the overall beauty and color of a pink sapphire rather than trying to achieve a certain carat weight.

-You can find a stunning pink sapphire at a smaller carat weight, like this round pink sapphire halo engagement ring.
-You can also find incredible pink sapphires at larger weights, like this 2.59 oval sapphire ring.
+You can find a stunning pink sapphire at a smaller carat weight, like this emerald-cut pink sapphire double halo engagement ring from Blue Nile.
+You can also find incredible pink sapphires at larger weights, like this 2.59 oval sapphire ring from James Allen.